MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/adobe-acrobat-as-a-pdf-viewer-in-teams.md

 # Adobe Acrobat as a default PDF viewer in Teams

 > [!NOTE]
 > Adobe Acrobat as a default PDF experience in Teams is currently available only in public preview.
 [Enable public preview](public-preview-doc-updates.md#enable-public-preview) for your tenant, before you use this feature.
-Ensure that you change your Teams client version to public to experience Adobe Acrobat as PDF viewer in Teams.
+Ensure that you change your Teams client version to public preview to experience Adobe Acrobat as PDF viewer in Teams.

 As an admin, you can set Adobe Acrobat as the default app to view and edit PDF files in the Microsoft Teams.
-Your end-users don't need an Adobe Acrobat subscription or an Adobe ID to view, search, comment and annotate PDFs.
+Your end-users don't need an Adobe Acrobat subscription or an Adobe ID to view, search, comment and annotate PDF files.

 ## Set up Adobe Acrobat app

 To set up Adobe Acrobat as the default app to view PDF files, follow these steps:

-1. Log in to Teams admin center and go to **Teams app** > **[Manage apps](https://admin.teams.microsoft.com/policies/manage-apps)**.
+1. Sign in to Teams admin center and go to **Teams app** > **[Manage apps](https://admin.teams.microsoft.com/policies/manage-apps)**.

 1. Search for the Adobe Acrobat app and select **Adobe Acrobat** app.